-There’s an awful lot of information on sleep training out there, leaving most parents confused, frustrated, and still wondering what sleep training is and how to do it.
+There’s an awful lot of information on how to sleep train out there, leaving most parents confused, frustrated, and still wondering what sleep training is and how to do it.
 In this article, we’ve rounded up all the facts from real moms and professional sleep consultants on what sleep training is, how to do it, and how to decide if it’s right for you.

-First, let us introduce you to Melissa, mom of 6 month old Theo (@mohrlivingmama on Instagram).
+First, let us introduce you to Melissa, mom of 6 month old Theo.
 After struggling with sleep training, Melissa offered to share her personal story and best tips for other moms thinking of giving sleep training a try.
 Since it's always most helpful to hear from a mom who's been there, throughout our Sleep Training Guide Melissa will be sharing what worked for her and her son during sleep training.

 What is sleep training?